jtara1/dictation/README.md

 - [ ] add home-manager as a dep in the build or add a systemd service to create ~/.config/nerd-dictation/model, download, unzip model before runtime for runtime?

-## Notes

-I've run this on my computer which is running NixOS x86 64 headful linux running the X11 display server. nerd-dictation should work easily on X11, Wayland, and headless linux (TTY) by building and including in nerd-dictation runtime, ydotool instead of xdotool.

 ## Alternatives

 These options can only be used in certain contexts or applications.